346280

 Nextdoor Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Nextdoor burned through $14.94 million in Q4, increasing the cash burn by 27.8% year on year.
+Nextdoor burned through $13.65 million in Q1, reducing the cash burn by 0.9% year on year.

 Nextdoor Free Cash Flow

-As a reminder, the company released preliminary Q4 results last week in conjunction with the announcement that the CEO Sarah Friar (CEO since 2018) is stepping down, to be replaced by founder Nirav Tolia.
-Aside from that, we were impressed by Nextdoor's revenue guidance for next quarter, which blew past analysts' expectations.
-We were also excited its revenue outperformed Wall Street's estimates.
+It was good to see Nextdoor's strong revenue guidance for next quarter, which topped analysts' expectations.
+Adjusted EBITDA guidance for next quarter was also ahead.
+With regards to the reported quarter itself, we were also excited its revenue and adjusted EBITDA outperformed Wall Street's estimates.
 On the other hand, its revenue growth regrettably slowed.
-Overall, we think this was a strong quarter that should satisfy shareholders.
-The stock is up 2.2% after reporting and currently trades at $2.09 per share.
+Zooming out, we think this was still a strong quarter.
+The stock is up 8.2% after reporting and currently trades at $2.44 per share.

 Is Now The Time?

 We cheer for everyone who's making the lives of others easier through technology, but in the case of Nextdoor, we'll be cheering from the sidelines.
-Although its revenue growth has been good over the last three years and its growth over the next 12 months is expected to be higher, its ARPU has declined over the last two years.
-And while its impressive gross margins are a wonderful starting point for the overall profitability of the business, the downside is its growth is coming at a cost of significant cash burn.
+Although its revenue growth has been solid over the last three years, Wall Street expects growth to deteriorate from here.
+And while its impressive gross margins are a wonderful starting point for the overall profitability of the business, the downside is its ARPU has declined over the last two years.
+On top of that, its growth is coming at the cost of significant cash burn.

-Nextdoor's price/gross profit ratio based on the next 12 months is 4.3x.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+There's no doubt that the market is optimistic about Nextdoor's growth prospects, as its price/gross profit ratio based on the next 12 months of 6.0x would suggest.
+While we've no doubt one can find things to like about Nextdoor, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.